Professor Emeritus, School of Evolution and Social Change

 Australopithecus afarensis

 I was born around 3.2 million years ago in what is now known as the Afar Triangle in Ethiopia.
-I died at the edge of a lake and my bones fossilized.
+I lived in groups where males were much larger than females, similar to apes living today, like gorillas, and to a lesser extent, chimpanzees.
+I was primarily a fruit eater, but sometimes I snacked on lizards and the eggs of birds, crocodiles, and turtles.
+To avoid becoming a midnight meal for some hungry carnivore, I often slept in trees.
+I died at the edge of a lake and fell into the water, where my bones fossilized.
 I don't remember exactly what happened.
 It was a really long time ago.

-I have had no formal education, but I am capable of walking upright on two legs, carrying food from place to place (or eating on-site) and have mastered the art of capturing termites on the end of a stick.
+I have had no formal education, and with my small brain, I am not able to fashion stone tools, hunt, make art, or control fire, but I am capable of walking upright on two legs, foraging for food and eating al fresco, and I have mastered the art of capturing termites with a stick.
 (In case you have never eaten them, let me tell you, termites are delicious and nutritious!)

 When my fossilized bones were discovered by an American anthropologist named Donald Johanson in 1974, I provided clues about the origins of humankind.
 Some call me "the missing link," but I do not subscribe to this lofty title.
-In evolution, there are no missing links: it's a very gradual process.
-But I am proud to say that I am a member of the species that yielded two lineages, one of which went extinct, and one which led to Homo sapiens.
-You can read more about me in almost every book about human evolution, or by googling "Lucy skeleton."
+In evolution, there are no missing links, it's a very gradual process.
+But I am proud to say that I am a member of the species Australopithecus afarensis, which gave rise to a variety of lineages: most went extinct, and one led to Homo sapiens.
+If you want to know more about me, please watch this terrific video.